 [Image Source: EmDrive]

-Shawyer thinks that the EmDrive engine could potentially be used in reusable rocket launch vessels as it doesn't speed up too fast during re-entry on Earth meaning the whole system wouldn't be prone to burning.
+Shawyer thinks that in theory, the EmDrive engine could potentially be used in reusable rocket launch vessels as it doesn't speed up too fast during re-entry on Earth meaning the whole system wouldn't be prone to burning (which still doesn't make it impossible).
+As such, this experimental idea can be used to help future space travel efforts.
+Meanwhile, in China, state media claims that their researchers are close to testing their own prototype.

 This unprecedented technology sets it apart from all of the other rocket launch vessels currently available as gravity is always resisted upon the re-entry stage.